Rotational magic conditions for ultracold molecules in the presence of Raman and Rayleigh scattering: Magic trapping frequencies near , = 0 rotational resonances

-We begin by calculating the dynamic polarizability or ac Stark shift for rotational levels from $J=0$ to $5$ of the $v=0$ vibrational level $|{\rm X}, vJ M\rangle$ of the ground X$^1\Sigma^+$ state of the $^{23}$Na$^{87}$Rb molecule absent external electric or magnetic fields and without molecular spin-rotation, hyperfine, and Zeeman interactions.
-Here, $M$ is the projection quantum number of angular momentum $J$ along a laboratory or space-fixed axis to be defined later on.
+We begin by calculating the dynamic polarizability or AC Stark shift $\alpha_{{\rm X},vJM}(\nu,\vec{\varepsilon})$ for rotational levels ${J=0}$ to $5$ of the ${v=0}$ vibrational level $|{\rm X}, vJ M\rangle$ of the ground X$^1\Sigma^+$ state of the $^{23}$Na$^{87}$Rb molecule in the absence of external electric or magnetic fields and without molecular spin-rotation, hyperfine, and Zeeman interactions.
+Here, $M$ is the projection quantum number of angular momentum $J$ along a laboratory or space-fixed axis to be defined later.
 The tweezer laser with laser frequency $\nu$ is linearly polarized along space-fixed direction $\vec\varepsilon$ throughout this paper.
-We then determine laser light frequencies that allow simultaneous magic trapping of multiple rotational states using light nearly resonant with rovibrational levels of the b$^3\Pi_{0^+}$ state.
-Transitions between the X$^1\Sigma^+$ and b$^3\Pi_{0^+}$ states are weak and only allowed through weak spin-orbit coupling with the A$^1\Sigma^+_{0^+}$ state.
+We then determine laser light frequencies that allow simultaneous magic trapping of multiple rotational states using light nearly resonant with rovibrational levels of the b$^3\Pi_{0^+}$ electronic state.
+Transitions between the X$^1\Sigma^+_{0^+}$ and b$^3\Pi_{0^+}$ states are weak and only allowed through weak spin-orbit coupling with the A$^1\Sigma^+_{0^+}$ state.
+See Ref.~\cite{Herzberg} for a description of molecular notation.